BarisAlbayrakIEEE/StructuralAnalysis/README.md

   CS_DT_DN<CS_EO_Stiffener> _EO_side_stiffener_1{}; // CAUTION: Normally, will be defined in SC_Panel! to show the Bind object creation in detail.
   CS_DT_DN<CS_EO_Stiffener> _EO_side_stiffener_2{}; // CAUTION: Normally, will be defined in SC_Panel! to show the Bind object creation in detail.

-  // Get the names of the memebrs.
+  // Get the names of the members.
   // Add get_member_names into the ICS interface. std::vector<std::string> get_member_names{
     return std::vector<std::string>{